jhenals/code-challenge-playground/README.md

-##Coding Problems
-Practicing coding problems from the internet
+This repository contains my solutions to the coding exercises i found in the internet.